 - 2.8.
 Furthermore, the Authority's workforce composition permanent and temporary, is under ongoing review.
-Temporary workers earning £30 + per hour are recorded and 'challenged' by HR on a monthly basis with full visibility at Chief Officer level to determine the business justification of their continuation. - 2.9.
+Temporary workers earning £30 + per hour are recorded and 'challenged' by HR on a monthly basis with full visibility at Chief Officer level to determine the business justification of their continuation and reported regularly to General Purposes Committee. - 2.9.
 The Authority is rapidly transforming and reorganising.
 In the short term, to mitigate against expensive employment termination costs, when natural (voluntary) staff turnover occurs, service managers are looking at fixed term temporary arrangements rather than progressing permanent resourcing.
 This is characteristic of the current situation, temporary rather than permanent staffing, unless quality service delivery would be otherwise compromised.